shsulliv/DSA_Assignment/README.md

 #### Figure 1
 ![alt text](figure_1.png)
-Figure 1 below illustrates a comparison of the amount of time elapsed for each of the three algorithms.
+Figure 1 illustrates a comparison of the amount of time elapsed for each of the three algorithms.

 #### Figure 2
 ![alt text](figure_2.png)